The Logic of Peter of Spain

 The notion of ‘composition’ plays a prominent role in Peter’s semantics.
 Before embarking on the specifics of the word ‘is’, he first looks into the compositiones involved in the noun and the verb.
 When it comes to the composition involved in the use of ‘is’, the starting-point for his account is the question whether the expression ‘is’ in a proposition of the form ‘S is P’ implies the ‘being’ of the composition.
 Whether it does or not depends on how we consider the composition.
 If we are talking about any composition whatsoever, in his words, the composition in general, the composition can indiscriminately be connected with beings and non-beings.
 This is because we can talk about both things that are and things that are not by making use of the same affirmative propositions.
 Hence anything expressed by a proposition of the form ‘S is P’ is a being in a certain sense (ens quodammodo).
 The type of composition he is referring to here is the mental content of some affirmation, which is something that only has being to a certain degree.
 However, the composition in general, that is, the state of affairs involved in such expressions, is primarily connected with being rather than non-being.
 It is when we talk about non-beings, such as chimaeras, that being in a certain sense once again enters the scene.
 Hence a distinction of the types of being referred to, or the types of composition involved in affirmative propositions into being in the absolute sense (ens simpliciter) and being in a certain sense (ens quodammodo).
 The difference between these two types of being is illustrated by the distinction between two types of inference: from ‘A man is an animal’, in which the composition involved is a being in the absolute sense, it follows ‘Therefore a man is’, but from ‘A chimaera is a non-being’, in which the composition is a being in a certain sense only, it does not follow ‘Therefore a chimaera is’.

 The counterpart of Peter’s discussion of composition is the section on negation.
 Peter specifically goes into the question of what it is the negation denies.
 In his words, the negation removes the composition.
 The composition in this connection is identified with the affirmed state of affairs (res affirmata).
 What the negation removes is not the state of affairs, but the affirmation that goes along with it.
-The basis of both composition and negation turns out to be the same state of affairs, i.e., something that is formulated in the mind, to which we can either assent or deny to be the case.
+The basis of both composition and negation turns out to be the same state of affairs, i.e., something that is formulated in the mind, to which we can assent or which we can deny to be the case.

 The focus on matters of ontology is evidenced in other portions of Peter’s logic as well.
 For Peter, as for Henry of Ghent (who also wrote a Syncategoreumata) the expression homo (man) in homo est animal (‘Man is an animal’) has simple supposition: it stands for the universal nature of humanity.
 Accordingly, the expression is necessarily true, even if no man should exist.
 The term ‘necessarily’ thus has ampliative force: it enables the subject term ‘man’ to refer to individuals not only existing in the present ( which is the normal case when a present-tense verb is used), but also to those of the past and the future.
 This analysis runs contrary to what is found in some other Syncategoreumata authors, like Johannes Pagus and Nicholas of Paris, who maintain that the term ‘necessarily’ does not have ampliative force.
 Hence the expression homo necessario est animal (‘A man is necessarily an animal’) is only true on the condition that a man exists.